ZiruiJia11/hand-written-letter-recognizer/README.md

-# AIML 339 – Handwritten Letter and Word Recognition Using Vision Transformers
+# Handwritten Letter and Word Recognition Using Vision Transformers
 ### Description
 This project explores the use of Vision Transformers (ViT) for handwritten character recognition, comparing their performance to a Convolutional Neural Network (CNN) baseline.
 The task involves classifying 62 classes — uppercase letters (A–Z), lowercase letters (a–z), and digits (0–9) — using transfer learning on a small dataset.